Frank Winfield Woolworth

 Frank Winfield Woolworth was born in Rodman, New York, on 13 April, 1852.
 His father, John Hubbell Woolworth, had fought as a Captain in the American Civil War.
 The soldier had married Fanny McBrier on his return in 1851 and had scraped together the deposit to buy a small farm.
-A second son, christened Charles Sumner, was born on 1 August, 1856.
-John Woolworth hoped that one day his sons would take over the farm.
-As they grew up he expected them to help out with the milking before school and picking potatoes by hand in the evening.
+His brother, christened Charles Sumner, was born on 1 August, 1856.
+His parents hoped that one day their sons would take over the farm.
+As they grew up the boys were expected to help out with the milking before school and picking potatoes by hand in the evening.
 The whole family's help was needed to generate enough money for living expenses and to keep up the mortgage payments.

 The boys often played at the abandonned home of Napoleon's brother, Joseph Bonaparte.
-He lived in exile in Bordentown, Pennsylvania, in the 1820s after being deposed as the puppet King of Spain.
-The brothers loved stories of empires, European history and the French Revolution.
+During the 1820s, after being desposed as the puppet King of Spain, he had lived in exile in Bordentown, Pennsylvania.
+The brothers loved tales of far-away battles and empires.

-Frank's teachers considered him bright and hardworking, if a bit of a dreamer.
-They noted that his studies were often interrupted by the demands of the farm.
+Frank's teachers thought him bright and diligent, if a bit of a dreamer.
+But his studies were often interrupted by the demands of the farm.

 In a formative moment as a child, Frank travelled into Watertown with his brother to find a birthday present for their mother.
 The siblings had scraped together fifty cents for the gift.
 They spotted a silk headscarf in the window of a department store and went in to pay.
 They were very hurt when the sales staff teased them for paying in loose change, sneering that next year they might raise enough for a proper gift.
 Frank walked out and bought a similar item in another shop where the staff were more polite.
 In later life he recalled the event, and how he had told to his brother that one day people would be able to buy five or even ten items for fifty cents, and shops would give helpful and friendly service to everyone, both rich and poor.